daffinia1234/Accuknox/README.md

 To install the web App to run it locally, you have to build the docker image first

-Go to socila_network/
+Go to social_network/

-Run the following command to build the docer image.
+Run the following command to build the docker image.

 docker build -t social_network_project .